Children

 Travelling Outside the Country with Children

 If you are travelling alone with a child, it is always a good idea to have a letter from the other parent.
 The letter should say that it is ok for you to travel with the child.
 This is true for parents who live together and for parents who live apart.
-You need to check with the other country to find out what documents you need to enter that country with a child.
+You need to check with the country you will be travelling to find out what documents you need to enter that country with a child.

 When Parents Live Apart